MandarGogate/av-challenge-website/challenge-data/data-spec.md

 To download them, use the credentials you received after registering for the challenge.

-- Aditiionally, we provide scripts for extracting face landmarks.
+- Additionally, we provide scripts for extracting face landmarks.
 These are available at:

 https://github.com/cogmhear/avsec_preprocessing